Activities

 Quiz

 Are you ready to dive into the fascinating world of cosmic particles?
 Join us for an exciting Kahoot Quiz designed to challenge and expand your understanding of these mysterious messengers from space.
-The PIN is 05980865.
+We’ve got not one, but two Kahoot quizzes this year!
+Code: 05705088 and 05094768.
 Let's see who will be the world's best expert on cosmic particles!

 Booklet